How to Homeschool High School: How to Level Up a Course Meaningfully

 7Sisters’ Introduction to Psychology, Human Development, Early Childhood Education texts are written at Level 2 with the goal that almost all high schoolers should be able to do the work and enjoy it.
 There are instructions for meaningful activities and readings to do in order for college-bound students to “level-up” the course credit.

-Students over the years have told us that these activities and readings were the things that were most memorable for them.
+Because students over the years have told us that these activities and readings were the things that were most memorable for them.
 They were some of the portions of the course that actually helped prepare them for college assignments.
 (Contrast our 7Sisters philosophy: no-busywork, levelable texts that teens actually like with some dry-as-a-bone AP texts.)

 Level 3- College Preparatory Courses

 This level is for students who are are planning on college.
 There is sufficient rigor to help prepare students for the college setting.
-Many textbooks are written at college-prep level, including 7Sisters: Health, History and Philosophy, Philosophy in Four Questions and many of our Literature Study Guides are presented at Level 3 with activities add for leveling up to Levels 4 and 5.
+Specifically many textbooks are written at college-prep level, including 7Sisters: Health, History and Philosophy, Philosophy in Four Questions and many of our Literature Study Guides are presented at Level 3 with activities add for leveling up to Levels 4 and 5.

 Level 4- Advanced Courses